2kool2/embed-video-iframe/readme.md

-#On demand, embed YouTube video's into an iframe
+#On demand, embed YouTube video's in an iframe

+One or more video links playing a video in one or more target locations.

 <strong>CodePen demo: <a href="https://codepen.io/2kool2/pen/dXEwEd">Embed video iframe</a></strong>